nonoesp/laravel-folio/README.md

-# Laravel Writing Package

-A blogging system for Laravel 5.
+# A Simple Blogging Package for Laravel

+Hi!
 This branch supports 5.2.

-In this development versions, the authentication is not needed, everything is publicly exposed.
+Beware that on the first updates to 5.2 the administration is publicly exposed.
+(This version is not inteded for production yet.)

 ## Installation